Nextiva / Blog / Customer Experience

 1. Features and functionalities

 Ensure that the support desk software offers the unique features you need to run a smooth customer service operation.
 For example, if you want to streamline all your communication channels into a single platform, you need help desk software with omnichannel support.
-On the other hand, if you’re going to improve how your support team members collaborate and share information with each other, opt for a support desk with a shared inbox.
+On the other hand, if you’re going to improve how your support team members collaborate and share information, opt for a support desk with a shared inbox.

 It’s also crucial for the software to sync with third-party applications like your CRM tool.
 That way, agents can access real-time information to personalize customer interactions.